kraglalbert/COMP251_Winter2019/notes/2_Dynamic_Programming.md

   * Do not include the current element in the final solution.
 Then, we must see if $P[i-1, j]$ is true or false.
   * Include the current element in the final solution.
 Then we check $P[i-1, j-N[i]]$.

 This can be done to fill up the entire table.
 It is worth noting that if the goal of the algorithm is only to see if a solution exists, then only $P[i, j]$ is required.
-However, if actual solution itself needs to be returned, then $S[i, j]​$ is required as well.
+However, if the actual solution itself needs to be returned, then $S[i, j]$ is required as well.

 **Pseudocode:**